How to Create a Comprehensive “How-to- Guide”?

 Where can I find how-to guides?

-How-to guides can be found in various formats, including books, manuals, websites, blogs, videos, and online tutorials.
-They are available in physical and digital forms, catering to various topics and interests.
+How-to guides come in diverse forms, such as books, manuals, websites, blogs, videos, and online tutorials.
+They exist both in physical and digital versions, covering a wide array of subjects and interests.

 How do I create a practical how-to guide?